npetrangelo/ultri-websites/coop.ultri.com/docs/tech-coop-ownership/financial/index.md

 The money for reinvestment goes through an apportionment process.
 The money allotted to each member does not go to them.
 They must assign that money to one or more of the co-op approved projects.

-70% of the funds are assigned to the end-user members.
+70% of the funds are assigned to the end user members.
 They use it, they should drive most of the features.
 30% of the funds are assigned to the devlopers.
 This ensures important backend projects get funded.